 Many autistic adults describe reaching a point where rest no longer seems to let them fully recover.

-They sleep more.
-Take time off work.
-Cancel plans.
-Spend weekends recovering.
+They sleep more, take time off work, cancel plans, and spend weekends (seemingly) recovering.
 Sometimes they even take extended leave or reduce responsibilities.
-They feel better, return to work, social commitments, and daily responsibilities, and suddenly the exhaustion is back.
+They feel better, but then they return to work, their social commitments, and daily responsibilities, and suddenly the exhaustion is back.

 The answer lies in understanding that autistic burnout is not simply a lack of rest.
 Research suggests it is a state of chronic exhaustion, loss of functioning, and increased sensitivity that develops when life demands continually exceed an autistic person’s available resources.[1]Having All of Your Internal Resources Exhausted Beyond Measure and Being Left with No Clean-Up Crew: Defining Autistic Burnout (Raymaker et al., 2020)